Yelp/detect-secrets/docs/audit.md

 #### Using `detect-secrets-redhat-ubi` Docker Image

-This Docker image offers the same benefits as the general-purpose [`detect-secrets` Docker image](#using-detect-secrets-docker-image), but you cannot directly pass in detect-secrets commands.
+This Docker image offers additional benefits over the general-purpose [`detect-secrets` Docker image](#using-detect-secrets-docker-image).
+One being additional security, and the other is that the Red Hat Universal Base Image is [OCI-compliant](https://opencontainers.org/faq/).

+Note that you cannot directly pass in detect-secrets commands.
 Instead, reporting arguments should be passed in as environment variables.
 The [run-in-pipeline](./scripts/../../scripts/run-in-pipeline.sh) script comes pre-packaged with this image, and takes these arguments in as input.

 Please refer to this script for a documented list of inputted environment variables.